Bennykillua/Getting-started-in-Technical-Writing/README.md

 A compilation of resources for anyone who wants to get started or learn more about technical writing.

-If you like our project then we would really appreciate a Star ⭐
+We would greatly appreciate a Star if you like our project ⭐

 # What is Technical Writing ?